-During restricted access with Tier 4 and full lockdown periods, Glasgow continued to contribute to a wider skills agenda.
+Glasgow has continued to contribute to a wider skills agenda.
 Staff from across the colleges and GCRB are members and contributors to Community Planning Partnerships, Council Strategy Groups, including for future planning, pandemic response, finance and education, environment and sustainability action, and 'just transition' planning.
-In addition, Glasgow hosted a region-wide review group meeting to consider new partnership models, was the first region to host a launch event for the College of the Future project's completion, is working with SQA on assessment issues and next-generation qualifications, and with a wide range of partners to deliver new opportunities.
+In addition, Glasgow hosted a region-wide review group meeting to consider new partnership models, is working with SQA on assessment issues and next-generation qualifications, and with a wide range of partners to deliver new opportunities.
 The colleges continue to engage closely with industry partners to identify sector-specific opportunities and continue to innovate to deliver on-going training opportunities.